hixio-mh/angular-build/README.md

 ### webpack.config.js
 ```<language>
 const getWebpackConfigs = require('@bizappframework/angular-build').getWebpackConfigs;

+module.exports = function (env) {
-const configs = getWebpackConfigs(__dirname);
+    const configs = getWebpackConfigs(__dirname, { environment: env });
+    if (!configs || !configs.length) {
+        throw new Error('No webpack config available.');
+    }

-module.exports = configs;
+    return configs;
+};
 ```

-Pre-configured webpack config models for your angular apps can be get by **getWebpackConfigs** function.
+Pre-configured webpack config models for your angular apps can be get by 'getWebpackConfigs' function.
 The role of this function is to provide webpack config models by parsing 'angular-build.json' file.
-If you use **ngb build** cli command, this file will be skiped.
+If you use 'ngb build' cli command, this file will be skiped.

 ### favicon.config.json
 ```<language>